 Each year, Veterans Day allows us to celebrate living veterans and pay respect to those who have died.
 Whether they saw intense combat or helped protect America from behind the scenes, all veterans deserve our praise.
 Some veterans are still fighting battles from their service today, including mental conditions, disabilities, and diseases like mesothelioma.
 Learn how you can support veterans this year.

 When Is Veterans Day 2021?

 Veterans Day 2021 is celebrated on November 11 and honors the brave men and women who put themselves at risk to serve their country.
-With it, comes another opportunity for us to show our appreciation for those who served.
+With it comes another opportunity for us to show our appreciation for those who served.

 A veteran’s memories of their service may be joyful, bittersweet, or even negative.
 For example, some must deal with health problems that stem from their service, such as post-traumatic stress disorder (PTSD), physical disabilities, or mesothelioma, a deadly cancer caused by asbestos exposure.

 No matter a veteran’s circumstances, you and your family can show your support this year.
-From meeting up with a living veteran to honoring one who has died, there is no shortage of ways to celebrate Veterans Day 2019.
+From calling a living veteran to honoring one who has died, there is no shortage of ways to celebrate Veterans Day 2021.

 Veterans and Mesothelioma

 Mesothelioma is just one of the many reasons why veterans deserve our praise on Veterans Day.
 Though their time in the military has drawn to a close, they still may be fighting service-related health problems like this life-threatening cancer.

-However, asbestos fibers can get stuck inside the human body and cause the growth of cancerous tumors.
+Asbestos fibers can get stuck inside the human body and cause cancerous tumors to grow.
 By the time the U.S. military became aware of the dangers of asbestos and stopped using the mineral, thousands of veterans had already been put at risk of mesothelioma.

 Today, veterans make up approximately 33% of all mesothelioma patients.